Lachy Hulme: Career

 Hulme has continued to also work in theatre, appearing in the Sydney Theatre Company's 2009 production of the comedy-drama play Elling, based on an original Norwegian film and novel and directed for the stage by Pamela Rabe, a performance for which Hulme received good reviews.

 He returned to the big screen in 2011, appearing as a rogue SAS soldier in the action-thriller The Killer Elite, directed by Gary McKendry.
-The film, an Australian-US co-production and partially filmed in Victoria, starred Robert De Niro, Jason Statham and Clive Owen.
+The film, an Australian–US co-production and partially filmed in Victoria, starred Robert De Niro, Jason Statham and Clive Owen.

-In 2012, Hulme starred in the Channel 9 TV movie Beaconsfield, a dramatized depiction of the Beaconsfield Mine Collapse in Tasmania, 2006 where one miner was killed in a sudden cave-in and two others, Todd Russell and Brant Webb, were trapped for 14 days, prompting a large-scale rescue operation which drew in nationwide media coverage.
+In 2012, Hulme starred in the television film Beaconsfield, a dramatized depiction of the Beaconsfield Mine Collapse in Tasmania, 2006 where one miner was killed in a sudden cave-in and two others, Todd Russell and Brant Webb, were trapped for 14 days, prompting a large-scale rescue operation which drew in nationwide media coverage.
 Hulme starred as Russell, deliberately gaining weight in order to play the burly miner, alongside Shane Jacobson who played Webb.

 He had a well received supporting role in the 2012 Australian comedy Any Questions for Ben?, created by Working Dog Productions.
-In addition to Beasconsfield, Hulme starred in the title role in another Channel 9 feature Howzat!
-Kerry Packer's War, a two-part drama about the media mogul Kerry Packer and his role in the founding of World Series Cricket in the 1970s.
+In addition to Beasconsfield, Hulme starred in the title role in another film, Howzat!
+Kerry Packer's War.
 Hulme, having lost most of the weight he gained in 2011 for the filming of Beaconsfield (for the sake of his other acting commitments with the Fundamental Amish Theatre Company of Frankston), was again obliged to regain more girth to play the role of the heavy-set famous businessman.
 The role earned Hulme considerable praise and the film was a ratings hit.

-In 2012, Hulme also appeared in the comedy film Scumbus, written and produced by, and starring, Ed Kavalee, the film airing on Channel 10 in November.
+In 2012, Hulme also appeared in the comedy film Scumbus, written and produced by, and starring, Ed Kavalee, the film airing in November.
 Hulme has also appeared in Kavalee's next feature, the comedy-satire Border Protection Squad, which has been completed but is awaiting a distributor.

-In 2013, Hulme starred in Channel 9's prequel to Howzat!, a mini-series called Power Games: The Packer-Murdoch War.
+In 2013, Hulme starred in the prequel to Howzat!, a miniseries called Power Games: The Packer-Murdoch War.
 Hulme played the role of another member of the Packer dynasty, Sir Frank.
-The mini-series aired in September and Hulme received good reviews, one critic praising his "forceful performance" although ratings were disappointing.
+The miniseries aired in September and Hulme received good reviews, one critic praising his "forceful performance" although ratings were disappointing.

 In March 2014, Hulme was cast in the Nine Network's eight-part 2015 drama series, Gallipoli and in which he played Lord Kitchener.

-In 2017, Hulme was cast as Blake Farron, leader of white nationalist group Patriot Blue in the television series Romper Stomper, a follow-up to the 1992 film.
+In 2024, Hulme appeared as Immortan Joe (replacing the late Hugh Keays-Byrne) and Rizzdale Pell in Furiosa: A Mad Max Saga, the fifth film in the Mad Max franchise and a spin-off/prequel to 2015's Mad Max: Fury Road.

+On 16 October 2025, Hulme was announced as Ebenezer Scrooge for the 2025 season of A Christmas Carol.